risor-io/risor/modules/echarts/echarts.md

 ## Key Features

 - Support for multiple chart types (bar, line, scatter, pie, liquid, heatmap)
+- Consistent API across all chart types
 - Chart overlapping functionality for creating composite visualizations
 - Configurable chart options (titles, legends, axes)
-- Direct rendering to HTML files
+- Rendering to HTML files via `.render()` method

 ## Functions

+All chart functions follow a consistent pattern: they take data as the first parameter, optional configuration as the second parameter, and return a chart object that can be manipulated and rendered.

 ### bar